I love maintaining my aquarium and I enjoy giving tips to others.

 How to set up a planted tank begins with the tank itself.
 Tanks come in many shapes and sizes.
 The most common shape is the rectangular cube.
 When selecting a tank, bigger is better.
 Having room to grow is very important.
 Your plants will grow along with your interest.

 I suggest starting with around 55 gallons.
-Bigger tanks are easier to maintain then smaller tanks, because the bio-load is more dispersed.
-55 gallon tanks are available at almost every pet store.
+Bigger tanks are easier to maintain than smaller tanks, because the bio-load is more dispersed.
+55-gallon tanks are available at almost every pet store.
 Petco has a couple 1 dollar per gallon sales every year, making them inexpensive.
 Accidents aren't as fatal when there is plenty of water for them to happen in.
 Your stocking options will increase dramatically with a larger tank.

 Substrate is important.
 A good substrate is the foundation of a thriving aquarium.
 A mixture of rocks, sand, smooth gravel, and aquarium planting medium will give the best results.